Computability Theory, Nonstandard Analysis, and their connections: From computability theory to Nonstandard Analysis

 Applying idealisation \textsf{I} while bearing in mind Remark \ref{simply}, we obtain: \be (\forall^{\st}Y^{2}\in C)(\forall^{\st} f^{1})(\exists^{\st}N)(\forall g^{1})( \overline{f}N =_{0}\overline{g}N \di Y(f)=_{0}Y(g)). \ee Applying Theorem \ref{consresultcor} to `$\P+\varphi\vdash \eqref{ragga}$', we obtain a term $t$ such that

 is provable in $\EPA^{\omega*}+\varphi$.
 Then $\Psi(Y, f):=\max_{i<|t(Y,f)|}t(Y,f)(i)$ is a computable (even part of G\"odel's ${T}$) modulus-of-continuity functional, a contradiction. \end{proof} Note that \eqref{hurg} is provable in $\IST$ by fixing standard $f^{1}$ in \eqref{ncont} and applying the contraposition of \emph{Transfer} to the resulting existential formula.
-It is possible to show that \eqref{hurg} is equivalent over $\P$ to the fragment of \emph{Transfer} for $\Pi_{1}^{0}$-formulas.